Python Lists: List Methods and Operations

 Python inbuilt functions

-- Python's built-in functions can be a great tool for a variety of different tasks.
+- Python's functions can be a great tool for a variety of different tasks.

 - These native features of Python provide developers with many opportunities to create useful and efficient code.